You wrote a thing.

 It’s my job to help you finesse the details and add the final bit of polish that’ll make your writing shine.

-I’ve edited professionally for five years, though unofficially, it’s been much longer.
+I’ve edited professionally for six years, though unofficially, it’s been much longer.
 (For example, I’ve been editing my own last name for as long as I can remember.)

 I edited and helped launch The Write Life, and then served as senior editor at The Penny Hoarder.
 I've also supported writers, scientists, and thought leaders as they shared their stories, advice, and research with the world.